jorgejch/dex-arbitrage/README.md

 - is low cost, works on Binance Smart Chain (BSC);
 - uses AAVE for flash loans;
+- it uses PancakeSwap v3 for the DEX;
 - makes use of established patterns when existent;
 - prefers open-source tools but does not shy away from freemium services.